-Write down the results in a record book.
+You need to keep track of your results.
+There are a few ways you can do this.
+You can write down the results in a record book.
 You can use a small notebook or ask your healthcare provider for a blood testing record book.
-You may also want to keep track of what you have eaten, when you took medicine or insulin, and how active you have been during the day.
+Depending on the type of monitor you have, you may be able to keep track of the results on your computer or smartphone.
+Whatever method you use, you may also want to keep track of what you have eaten, when you took medicine or insulin, and how active you have been during the day.
 This will help you see how these things affect your blood sugar.
 Talk with your healthcare provider about what is a good range for your blood sugar level and what to do if your blood sugar is not within that range.

 What time of day should I test?

 Recommendations for the best time of day to test your blood sugar depend on your medicine, mealtimes and blood sugar control.
 On the chart, your healthcare provider will check the times when you should test your blood sugar.
 Your healthcare provider may also suggest different goals, depending on your situation.